sgoehringer/gencc-static-test/docs/index.md

 # GenCC Members
 The GenCC organizations maintain resources that provide information pertaining to the validity of gene-disease relationships or curate this information as clinical testing laboratories.

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.

 {% capture section1 %}
 # Our Results
 ## Access GenCC Member Results (Coming Soon!)